testinfected/molecule/README.md

 - A `Middleware` is a simple function of `(Application) -> Application` that implements application-independent functionality.
 A middleware is composed with an application to modify application behavior.

-Molecule is great for building micro services or regular web applications.
+Molecule is great for building microservices or regular web applications.
 It is designed around simplicity, testability and freedom of choice.
 Built entirely using TDD it provides super-easy ways to test your application and individual endpoints, both in and out of container.